 This course will introduce you to the economic way of thinking and decision making for Businesses and Consumers.
-You will become familiar with supply and demand; how the consumer, business, and government affect prices; and public choices vs. private choices.
+You will become familiar with supply and demand; how the consumer, business, and the government affect prices; and public choices vs. private choices.

-ECON 2206 Principles of 3 credits Macroeconomics
+Principles of ECON 2206 3 credits Macroeconomics

 This course looks at the Aggregate Economy and its effects on Businesses and Consumers.
-Subjects that will be covered include the basic theory of national income analysis, unemployment and inflation, and Monetary and Fiscal policies of the federal government.
+Subjects that will be covered include the basic theory of national income analysis, unemployment and inflation, and Moneta y and Fiscal policies of the federal government.